Bethesda

 6 When Jesus saw him lie, and knew that he had been now a long time in that case, he saith unto him, Wilt thou be made whole?

 *Why didn’t he get to the edge of the pool so he could just ‘fall in?’
-Perhaps the pool was raised?
-Or, there was such a crowd near the pool he couldn’t get to the edge..
-Was it like the man with palsy that couldn’t get to Jesus because of the crowd - they had to uncover the roof & let him down to where Jesus was? >
+Perhaps the pool was raised, or according to some photos of Bethesda ruins, it depicts the pool to be far below the porches with a long set of steps leading to the pool.
+Was it like the story of the man with palsy that couldn’t get to Jesus because of the crowd & they had to uncover the roof & let him down to where Jesus was? >

 [Mk.
 2:1-5 ...when they could not come nigh unto him for the press, they uncovered the roof where he was: and when they had broken it up, they let down the bed wherein the sick of the palsy lay.